araujocode/philosophical-topic-modeling/README.md

 This will:

-1. Crawl the SEP index (`/entries/`)
+1. Crawl the SEP index at `https://plato.stanford.edu/entries/`
-2. Download each article, extract title & content
+2. Download each entry, extract title & content via BeautifulSoup
-3. Insert into `data/sep.db`
+3. Insert into `data/sep.db` (SQLite)

 Verify: